 You should rely only on the information contained or incorporated by reference into this document.
 We have not authorized anyone to provide you with information that is different from what is contained in this document.
 Therefore, if anyone does give you information of this sort, you should not rely on it.
 If you are in a jurisdiction where offers to exchange or sell, or solicitations of offers to exchange or purchase, the securities offered by this document or the solicitation of proxies is unlawful, or if you are a person to whom it is unlawful to direct these types of activities, then the offer presented in this document does not extend to you.
-This document is dated October 13, 2015, and the information contained in this document speaks only as of such date.
+This document is dated [•], and the information contained in this document speaks only as of such date.
 You should not assume that the information contained in this document is accurate as of any date other than that date.
 Neither the mailing of this document to Willis shareholders and Towers Watson stockholders nor the issuance of Willis ordinary shares in the Merger creates any implication to the contrary.

 Any statement contained in a document incorporated or deemed to be incorporated by reference into this joint proxy statement/prospectus will be deemed to be modified or superseded for purposes of this joint proxy statement/prospectus to the extent that a statement contained in this joint proxy statement/prospectus or any other subsequently filed document that is deemed to be incorporated by reference into this joint proxy statement/prospectus modifies or supersedes the statement.
 Any statement so modified or superseded will not be deemed, except as so modified or superseded, to constitute a part of this joint proxy statement/prospectus.
-Any statement concerning the contents of any contract or other document filed as an exhibit to the registration statement is not necessarily complete.
-With respect to each contract or other document filed as an exhibit to the registration statement, you are referred to that exhibit for a more complete description of the matter involved, and each such statement is qualified in its entirety by such reference.
+Any statement concerning the contents of any contract or other document filed as an exhibit to the registration statement, you are referred to that exhibit for a more complete description of the matter involved, and each such statement is qualified in its entirety by such reference.